 The Interoperability Standards Advisory represents the Office of the National Coordinator for Health Information Technology’s current thinking and is for informational purposes only.
 It is non-binding and does not create nor confer any rights or obligations for or on any person or entity.

+GENERAL COMMENTS

+PUT YOUR COMMENTS THAT DO NOT APPLY TO ANY SPECIFIC SECTION HERE.

 Executive Summary